KenKundert/totz/README.rst

 You can specify the timezone with the following formats:

-|   ZZZ: ex: MST or US/Phoenix
+|   ZZZ: ex: MST or US/Central or America/Phoenix
 |   Z: ex: 0700 or 0700-
 |   local: given literally, this represents local timezone